kuznetsov-radio/gximagecomputing/examples/README.md

 ```

 This example uses typed SDK options/result objects and supports `--no-save-outputs`
 for fully in-memory rendering.
-When MW science inputs are omitted, it applies the same example defaults as the CLI wrapper and warns.
+By default, outputs are written to `/tmp/gxrender` unless another directory is specified.

 EUV SDK example: